What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 The above processes differ from beliefs derived from mythology and superstition.
 Now let’s review the bottom portion of the picture.

-The bottom portion of the picture is a group of religious and political leaders from Germany in the 1940s.
+The bottom portion of the picture is religious and political leaders from Germany in the 1940s.
 These are people who profess to know the truth.
 But their assertions are based on mythology, superstition, and the misuse of argument.
 It’s precisely what the most popular religions use to support their contradictory doctrines.

 These religions are the Semitic religions of Christianity, Islam, and Judaism, with over 4 billion followers.
 These systems are the rebranding of earlier mystery religions of the Medditrainian.
 In the bottom portion of the picture above, we see the Catholic Church saluting with some Nazis.